 Foundational sciences include Advanced Clinical Immunology and Genetics and Biochemical Basis of Disease States and Drug Action.
 The Medical Sciences modules mirror those at LMU.

 The self-paced nature of Butler’s program is really interesting with “the length of time it takes to complete the program [being] dependent on the number of modules a student enrolls [in] and successfully completes”.
-Their website states that the program’s projected “standard pace” will be one module per term (or two per semester) and will result in program length of 9 semesters.
+Their website states that the program’s projected “standard pace” will be one module per term (or two per semester) and will result in a program length of 9 semesters.
 You have to complete the program in less than 5 ½ years.

 I’ve noticed that they have also recently lowered their overall projected cost from $40k to $35k with a possible 15% discount for precepting Butler PA students completing their Master’s program.